MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 In some countries and regions, it's illegal to bypass the Public Switched Telephone Network (PSTN) provider to decrease long-distance calling costs.

 This article describes what you need to know to use Location-Based Routing to restrict toll bypass for Microsoft Teams users based on their geographic location.
 This article applies only to Direct Routing.
-Location-Based Routing does not apply to Calling Plan or Operator Connect.
+Location-Based Routing doesn't apply to Calling Plan or Operator Connect.

 When you're ready to enable Location-Based Routing, see: